 One word of warning if you plan on taking this cruise during the winter time: wear warm clothes because it can get seriously COLD!
 You’re going to be outside, exposed to the elements, which in Norway can be harsh.
 The temperature always feels a bit colder on the water and combined with the wind it can get icy cold.
 Our boat trip provided guests with blankets, which were much appreciated, but most of the guests still moved inside after a while.
 If you are wearing good thermal clothing, a wool hat and scarf and gloves you should be fine.

-There are also electric tour boats that offer a relaxed boat ride where you can enjoy the view from behind glass.
+There are also electric fjord cruises that offer a relaxed boat ride where you can enjoy the view from behind glass.
 This could be a great alternative if you want to enjoy the view, without the cold.
 We thought braving the cold was actually quite a fun experience!
 And afterwards, we popped into a restaurant near the harbour for a bite to eat and a pot of steaming hot tea to warm back up.

 3. Walk on the roof of the Oslo Opera House